-- Plagiarism using someone else's words, ideas, or data without giving "proper" credit. - Taking information or "cutting and pasting" from Internet sources to use in an assignment without "properly" documenting your source. - With the growing availability and ease of use of artificial intelligence (AI) tools, "copying and pasting" from AI tools, unless explicitly allowed within the instructions of the assignment itself, would fall under academic dishonesty. - The Nurse Science Program requires use of American Psychological Association (APA) format for all written assignments (the Purdue Online Writing Lab has great resources for APA formatting).
-For more information on writing, citing, and plagiarism, please visit the OSU-OKC Library's "Writing, Citing, and Plagiarism" page. - Cheating during examinations - Copying an answer from another student's examination booklet or computer screen. - Allowing another student to copy from your examination.
+- Plagiarism using someone else's words, ideas, or data without giving proper credit. - Taking information or "cutting and pasting" from Internet sources to use in an assignment without properly documenting your source. - With the growing availability and ease of use of artificial intelligence (AI) tools, using AI tools, unless explicitly allowed within the instructions of the assignment itself, would fall under academic dishonesty. - Note: Use of Microsoft Office built-in functions and/or Grammarly are acceptable use of AI in any assignment. - The Nurse Science Program requires use of American Psychological Association (APA) format for all written assignments (the Purdue Online Writing Lab has great resources for APA formatting).
+For more information on writing, citing, and plagiarism, please visit the OSU-OKC Library's "Writing, Citing, and Plagiarism" page. - Cheating during examinations - Copying an answer from another student's examination booklet or computer screen.

-- Using unauthorized materials during an examination. - Collaborating with another student during an examination offered in a computer lab. - Taking an online quiz for another student.
+- Allowing another student to copy from your examination. - Using unauthorized materials during an examination. - Collaborating with another student during an examination offered in a computer lab. - Taking an online quiz for another student. - Using wearable or other technology to gain an unfair advantage on an examination or assignment.